 Jonny Knowlson explains:

-"Sitting above the wings means that you're less likely to feel the full effects of the natural movements of an airplane, like the lift up, thrust forward, torque, gravity, and drag.
-Your stomach will be pleased."
+“Sitting above the wings means that you’re less likely to feel the full effects of the natural movements of an airplane, such as the lift up, thrust forward, torque, gravity, and drag.
+Your stomach will be pleased.”

-Combine that good seat with some fresh air, and you're in much better shape.
+Add that good seat to some fresh air, and you're in much better shape.

 Managing Airflow